skylark-integration/skylark-faiconpicker/README.md

-# skylark-fontIconPicker
+# skylark-faIconPicker
-A version of jQuery fontIconPicker v2 that ported to running on skylarkjs.
+A version of fontawesome-iconpicker that ported to running on skylarkjs.